Do Carbs Make You Fat?

 Our Personal Approach to Carbohydrates

 We both agree that balance is critical when it comes to both simple and complex carbohydrates.
-While we’ve fully cut-out many simple carbohydrates and refined sugars, there are still some that we love, including pies, cookies, maple syrup, honey, and chocolate.
-Our saving grace here is to do our best to limit their consumption and try to keep them out of the cupboards.
+While we’ve fully cut-out many simple carbohydrates and refined sugars, there are still some that we love, including pies, pizza, honey, and chocolate.
+Our saving grace here is to do our best to enjoy them in moderation and keep them out of the house.
+Instead, we fully embrace our complex carbs.

 So in a nutshell, aim to eat lots of whole grain products, legumes, vegetables, and fruit and we manage our diets as a couple to make sure we are getting the proper portions.
 Learning how to fuel your body properly takes time and practice.
 So, make sure you are clear as day on your Why to live a healthy life.
 And make sure your partner is on board.
 If you’re carb rules and health goals are not aligned that’s a big problem.